HackingIntoYourHeart/Solidworks-to-E2/README.md

 ### *RUN ONCE TO RUN INSTALLER*:

-It should automatically install all required modules for you on its first run, then it should be usable.
+It should automatically install all required modules for you on its first run; Then it should be usable.